 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Article: Characterization of rotavirus infection in children with acute gastroenteritis in...
+- Article: High prevalence of norovirus in children with sporadic acute gastroenteritis...

 - Gastroenteritis -- see more articles